DEVTomatoCake/Pterodactyl-vsc/README.md

 - Select URI path with "Starts with" and enter `/api/client/servers/`.
 - Add a new static response header with the key `Access-Control-Allow-Origin` and the value `*`.

-3. If you want to build the extension yourself and you're only using it locally in the VS Code Desktop app, you can disable the web build of it by removing the `browser` field in the package.json.
-This works because only the web build has to use the JS Fetch API, which is affected by CORS.
+3. If you want to build the extension yourself and you're only using it locally in the VS Code Desktop app, you can disable the web build of it by removing the `browser` property in the package.json.
+This works because only web-enabled extensions have to use the JavaScript Fetch API, which is affected by CORS.

 ## Credits